 Grilled Nectarine or Peach Salad with Blue Cheese, Toasted Almonds, Peach Vinaigrette

 - 1 - 2 ounces of crumbled blue cheese

 - grilled peaches found here

-- ¼ champagne vinegar (can use white vinegar)
+- 1/4 cup mimosa champagne vinegar can use white vinegar

 - sea salt